 SWB consistently fails HSMR target.
 Prior to COVID HSMR was elevated above national standard, and has increased demonstrably as shown by special cause variation aligned to COVID peaks.
-National systems are late in producing more up to date analysis.

 Executive Lead: Medical Director

 SWB fails the SHMI target most of the time.
 Common cause variation is seen throughout the period indicating a predictable process.